-Despite the currently still soft approach of the Swiss regulator, international policy developments are expected to significantly increase the strategic importance of ESG issues in the coming years, and also in Switzerland.
-The Paris Agreement's aim of redirecting finance flows towards low greenhouse gas emissions and climate-resilient development has furthered the continued development and implementation of international sustainability reporting standards, such as those of the Global Reporting Initiative (GRI) and the Sustainability Accounting Standards Board (SASB).
-It is also a driving factor of EU-wide policy projects on sustainability, such as the European Green Deal Investment Plan and the EU Action Plan on Sustainable Finance.
-As regards Switzerland, a governmental report is in preparation and is expected to be issued later this year to propose what measures (self-regulatory restrictions, state-imposed targets or a regulation mirroring the EU Action Plan on Financial Sustainability) could be taken.
+International and in Switzerland, policy developments are expected to significantly increase the strategic importance of ESG issues on the corporate level in the coming years.
+The Paris Agreement's aim of redirecting finance flows towards low greenhouse gas emissions and climate-resilient development has furthered the continued development and implementation of international sustainability reporting standards, such as those of the Global Reporting Initiative (GRI), etc. It is also a driving factor of EU-wide policy projects on sustainability, such as the European Green Deal Investment Plan and the EU Action Plan on Sustainable Finance.
+As regards Switzerland, in 2020, the Swiss government (Federal Council) issued an extensive report on guidelines on sustainability in the financial sector to strengthen the position of Switzerland as a leading financial centre for sustainable financial services.